violinist-dev/docs/content/allow_all.md

 ## Example

-This means that this update strategy will create a pull request for you in all of these scenarios:

-- If your project requires package `vendor/package1` and there is a new version of `vendor/package1`.

-Say you depend on the project `vendor/package` in range `~1.0.0`.
-And say the latest version is 1.1.0.
-And say you actually do not want to receive this update via Violinist.
-And say your composer.json looks something like this:
+Let's say your project looks like this:

 {{< highlight JSON >}}
 {
   "name": "company/project",
   "description": "My awesome project",
   "require": {
-    "vendor/package": "~1.0.0",
+    "vendor/package1": "~1.0.0",
   }
 }
 {{< /highlight >}}

+With no configuration, the only time violinist will create a pull request is when `vendor/package1` has a new version.
+However, this package may still depend on other packages which in turn may have updates that you would not receive by default.

+This means that this update strategy will create a pull request for you in all of these scenarios:

+- If your project requires package `vendor/package1` and there is a new version of `vendor/package1`.
+- If your project requires package `vendor/package1` which in turn requires `vendor/package2`, and there is no new version of `vendor/package1`, but there is a new version of `vendor/package2`.
+- If your project requires package `vendor/package1` which in turn requires `vendor/package2` which in turn requires `vendor/package3`, and there are no new versions for `vendor/package1` or `vendor/package2`, but there is a new version of `vendor/package3`.

 To make Violinist stop trying to update `vendor/package` (and all other pages) beyond your specified version range you simply add the following to your composer.json: